STRATEGIC BUSINESS RESEARCH

 A large property owner and employer in a small community believed local school district taxes were increasing at an unsustainable rate, and were not reflective of actual costs.
 The belief was shared by many in the community, but had no basis beyond a vague “sense” of over-taxation.
-School district officials had explained significant annual tax increases as the result of mandated expenses and a lack of efficiencies of scale found in larger districts.
+School district officials had explained away significant annual tax increases as being the result of mandated expenses and a lack of efficiencies of scale found in larger districts.

-Behan Communications took a dispassionate, systematic approach to reviewing tax levies, budgets, student enrollments, district geography and demographics.
+Behan Communications Strategic Business Research team took a dispassionate, systematic approach to reviewing tax levies, budgets, student enrollments, district geography and demographics.
 A review of the data — all publicly available — demonstrated taxpayers across the school district were hit with a cumulative 75% increase in the tax levy over a 10-year period, compared with a cumulative inflation rate of 22% for the same period.
 The data also showed the district’s recent one-year tax increase of 10.9% was the highest among similarly sized districts, while 14 other similarly situated districts sought increases of less than 1%.
 The district’s employee benefits costs had been increasing at a faster rate than neighboring districts, while its share of federal and state aid decreased, relative to other districts.